Gosmann/PIC-programming/README.md

 Aggregates very simple yet handy pieces of code in C for PIC uControllers.

 ### PIC16F887 related codes:
+- 01: hello_world: describes how to setup a simple blink for whole PORTB register
+- 02: hello_world_1: describes how to setup a blink on timer0 interrupt for whole PORTB register
-- 01: input_output: describes how to setup input and output pins on PORTB and make them interact
+- 03: input_output: describes how to setup input and output pins on PORTB and make them interact
-- 02: timer0_int: describes how to setup timer0 and generate interruptions from its overflow
+- 04: timer0_int: describes how to setup timer0 and generate interruptions from its overflow
-- 03: timer2_pwm: describes how to setup timer2 and generate a pwm
+- 05: timer2_pwm: describes how to setup timer2 and generate a pwm
-- 04: rb0_int: describes how to setup RB0/INT/AN12 to generate an interrupt from external rising or falling edge
+- 06: rb0_int: describes how to setup RB0/INT/AN12 to generate an interrupt from external rising or falling edge
 - [PIC16F887 datasheet](http://ww1.microchip.com/downloads/en/DeviceDoc/41291D.pdf)

+#### 01: hello_world
+   Describes how to setup a simple blink for whole PORTB register.
+It show a simple hardware register configuration to setup whole PORTB as a digital output and in LOW logic level.
+Then, in an infinite loop, PORTB is completely set as LOW, a delay happens and the processor is stopped for 200ms, PORTB register is set then to HIGH, another 200ms are waited and the cicle persists indefinitely.

+#### 02: input_output_1

-#### 01: input_output
+#### 03: input_output
    Describes how to setup input and output pins on PORTB and make them interact.
 TRISB and PORTB register are setup in such a way that if the RB7 is set to logic high, PORTB as a whole binary number will be decremented, otherwise, will be incremented.
 Important to notice the implementation of the portb_mask register, to avoid 'read-modify-write' problems on simulation.
 It is still disputable if I would bring problems in an actual circuit.

-#### 02: timer0_int
+#### 04: timer0_int
    Describes how to setup the timer0 and generate interruptions from its overflow.
 Major part of code is setting up the hardware configuration registers.